G-MAKROGLOU/migr8/README.md

 ### Flags

 ``-i`` The absolute path to an infrastructure configuration file.
-See example on top
+See example below

 ### Examples